-My heart drops into the pit of my stomach at the sound of this.
+My heart drops into the pit of my stomach.
 It almost crashes through my insides and lands directly on the scuffed, tile floor.
 I'd hoped that all of this talk about approaching Cullen would have blown over by now.
-It seems that Mike is still determined to get his point across, however.
-It's obvious that he wants to be glorified by his peers.
+It seems that Mike is still determined to get his point across.
+It's obvious that all he wants is to be glorified by his peers.
 Everyone wants to be the one to put Edward Cullen in his place, but there's never been anyone sinister enough to complete the deed.
 I think for Mike to put his well-being at stake to achieve superficial veneration is completely idiotic.

 "What's this juicy news about Cullen?"
 Jessica asks with excitement.
-She is not able to restrain her profound interest in him.
+She is not able to restrain her profound interest in Edward Cullen.
 Her intrigue reveals itself across every square inch of her face.
 "What has he done now?"